kannan17ab/kannan17ab/README.md

 - 👋 Hi, I’m @kannan17ab
-- 👀 I’m interested in embedded designing
+- 👀 MATLAB Embedded developer
-- 🌱 I’m currently learning embedded designing
+- 🌱 Design and development of embedded systems
 - 💞️ I’m looking to collaborate on any projects that could gain me knowladge
 - 📫 How to reach me kannan17ab@gmail.com